Are you looking to start refinancing student loans? The average 2015 college graduate has slightly over $35,000 in student loan debt.

 - Lower interest rates; and more.

 Companies, such as Credible (this is an affiliate link and I highly recommend them), allow you to refinance your federal student loans as well as your private student loans into one.
 The average person who refinances can save thousands of dollars on their loan, which is a great amount!
 You can save a lot of money through student loan consolidation such as with Credible, especially if you have high interest federal or private loans.
-Plus, Credible is giving Making Sense of Cents readers a $100 bonus when they refinance with Credible.

 Before refinancing a federal student loan, though, you will want to think about different federal benefits that you may be giving up.
 You may give up income-based repayment plans, loan forgiveness for those who have certain public service jobs (such as certain jobs at public schools, the military, Peace Corps, and more).
 By refinancing federal student loans, you are giving up any future option to these.